orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

 probably look a lot like Dragon Disciple, gaining ability score improvements and natural weapons over levels.
 There are also some level progressions in Savage Species that cover the harpy, medusa and various hags.
+-->

+- Deep Thrall (Dragon #300) turns a character into Monstrous Humanoid with the aquatic subtype at its final level, level 5.
+- Shoal Servant (Dragon #300) turns a character into Monstrous Humanoid with the aquatic subtype at its final level, level 5.

 ### Ooze